mozilla/learning.mozilla.org/README.md

 This will start a webserver for you at `http://localhost:8008`, and run a `watch` process so that your front-end assets will be regenerated as you make changes.

+### A note about source maps

+Because this project uses a variety of tools that transform the original source code before delivering it to the browser, it is critical for [source maps][] to work properly in order to ensure a pleasant developer experience.

+However, due to the unfortunate realities of software development, there isn't a "one size fits all" solution to this.
+Please be sure to read the **Environment Variables** section below and configure your environment as needed to ensure that you're seeing useful line numbers for whatever part of the codebase you need to change.

 ### Directory and naming conventions

 JS